trans/trans.github.com/_posts/2011-09-10-is-it-an-attribute.md

       end
     end

-In the case of <a href="/examples/is-it-an-attributes/rdoc/index.html">RDoc</a>, it lists `bar=`, `baz` and `foo=` as methods, and lists `bar[R]`, `baz[W]` and `foo[RW]` as attributes.
-The attributes seem reasonable if one simply takes it on faith that attribute declarations are accessors regardless of what the methods might be doing --it's the documentors issue.
+In the case of <a href="/examples/is-it-an-attribute/rdoc/index.html">RDoc</a>, it lists `bar=`, `baz` and `foo=` as methods, and `bar[R]`, `baz[W]` and `foo[RW]` as attributes.
+The attributes seem reasonable if we simply take it on faith that attribute declarations are accessors regardless of what the methods might be doing --it's the documentors issue.
 And maybe that is all we can reasonably expect.
-But it odd that #bar is missing from the method definitions.
+But it is odd that #bar is missing from the method definitions.

-In a <a href="/examples/is-it-an-attributes/yard/index.html">YARD</a> on the other hand, also lists `bar`, `baz` and `foo` as attributes, but does not make it clear if they are readers, writers or both.
+<a href="/examples/is-it-an-attribute/yard/index.html">YARD</a> on the
+other hand, also lists `bar`, `baz` and `foo` as attributes, but does not make it clear if they are readers, writers or both.
 It also lists `bar`, `baz` and `foo` as methods, with no indication that writers even exist.
-YARD has some attribute related tags but what seems like the proper approach to improve the situation does nothing new.
+YARD has some attribute related tags for this, but what seems like the proper approach to improve the documentation appears to do nothing new.

     # Method #bar.
     # @attribute r bar
     def bar
     end

-And I should add there are no `[view source]` links in this case as well.
+(And I would add, there is no `[view source]` link in this case as well.)

 So what gives?
 What really is an attribute?
-I'm inclined to think we should throw out the very concept from Ruby, at least as Ruby now stands.
+I'm inclined to think we might need to throw out the whole concept from Ruby, at least as Ruby now stands.
 Attributes are nothing more than a meta-programming device to create methods and it's impossible to ensure documentation only labels methods that behave as accessor methods.